Acceptable Use Policy

 - You must comply with the terms of service, rules, and application instructions of every third-party website, job board, applicant tracking system, or employer portal you use the Service to interact with.

-- If a site prohibits automated applications, scraping, multiple accounts, or bot activity, you must not use the Service against that site.
-Whether a site permits automation is your responsibility to determine.
+multiple accounts, or bot activity, you must not use the Service against

 - You may only use credentials for third-party sites that are yours and that you are permitted to use on automated tools.